sciris/sciris/README.md

 # Sciris Framework for Scientific Web Application Development

 The Sciris framework is intended to be a flexible open source framework for building web applications based on Vue.js and Python.

 Presently I (gchadder3) am developing prototypes for using Vue and Python together.

+## Hello World example

+A very simple test case of Sciris.
+In the `examples/helloworld` folder, type `python server.py`.
+If you go to `localhost:8080` in your browser, it should be running a simple Python webapp.

 ## Random Scatterplotter App

-This creates a page with a simple button in the browser.
+A slightly more sophisticated version of the previous app, this creates a page with a simple button in the browser.
 When the user presses this in the browser client, the server generates a random matplotlib scatterplot, which it then returns to the client for display.
 This demonstrates basic communication between a Vue client and a Flask/Twisted server has been enabled.

 After cloning or pulling this repo, the following steps start up the app: